andreus-sebes/showtime-plugin-webmedia/README.markdown

-webMedia plugin for Showtime
+WEBmedia plugin for Showtime
 ============================

-webMedia plugin for Showtime is a free internet source media reader.
+WEBmedia plugin for Showtime is a free internet source media reader.

-Can read RSS feeds, Imagecast, Podcast, Videocast, Live TV/Radio (rtmp) and web media resources avaivable from url.
+Can read RSS feeds, Imagecast, Podcast, Videocast, Live TV/Radio (RTMP), Web Resources and Web Folders.

 I build this plugin for my own use because i wanted more than current Showtime plugins can give.